ChristopherBrum/ws_server/README.md

 # ws_server

-A simple WebSocket server for familiarizing ourselvres with the Socket.IO library.
+A simple WebSocket server built with TypeScript.